philippe-ostiguy/PyBacktesting/README.md

 ![](https://github.com/philos123/PyBacktesting/blob/master/images/artificial-intelligence.png)

-# [WIP] Using the Elliott Wave Theory to forecast the financial markets and optimize with a genetic algorithm
+# Using Elliott Wave Theory to forecast the financial markets and optimize with genetic algorithms

 Hi!